1. Parameters and their specification#

 Two items need to be specified:

-).expQuadK1_lengthscale = 2.9 expQuadK2_lengthscale = 0.5 periodK1_lengthscale = 3.1 periodK1_period = 1.2 params_spec["kernels_params0"] = { "k_types": ["exponentialQuadratic", "exponentialQuadratic", "periodic"], "k_params0": [torch.DoubleTensor([expQuadK1_lengthscale]), torch.DoubleTensor([expQuadK2_lengthscale]), torch.DoubleTensor([periodK1_lengthscale, periodK1_lengthscale]), ], }
+k_typesshould be a list of sizen_latents.
+The kth element of this list should be a string with the type of kernel for the kth latent (e.g.,k_types[k]=exponentialQuadratic).k_params0should be a list of sizen_latents.
+The kth element of this list should be atorch.DoubleTensorcontaining the parameters of the kth kernel (e.g.,k_params0[k]=torch.DoubleTensor([3.2])).expQuadK1_lengthscale = 2.9 expQuadK2_lengthscale = 0.5 periodK1_lengthscale = 3.1 periodK1_period = 1.2 params_spec["kernels_params0"] = { "k_types": ["exponentialQuadratic", "exponentialQuadratic", "periodic"], "k_params0": [torch.DoubleTensor([expQuadK1_lengthscale]), torch.DoubleTensor([expQuadK2_lengthscale]), torch.DoubleTensor([periodK1_lengthscale, periodK1_lengthscale]), ], }

 1.2.3.2.
 Latent-specific textual format#

-For each latent k, item k_type_latent<k>
+For each latent k, item k_type_latent<k> needs to be specified, giving the

 name of the kernel for latent k.
 Other items required depend on

-the value of item k_type_latent<k>
+the value of item k_type_latent<k>.
+For example, for

-, item
+k_type_latent<k>=exponentialQuadratic, item

-should specify the lengthscale parameter, and for
+k_lengthscale0_latent<k> should specify the lengthscale parameter, and for

-items k_lengthscale0_latent<k>
+k_type_latent<k>=periodic items k_lengthscale0_latent<k> and

-should specify the lengthscale and period parameter of
+k_period0_latent<k> should specify the lengthscale and period parameter of

 the periodic kernel, respectively.